intel/net-test-tools/README.md

 (/tmp/slip.sock), waiting for connection from QEMU.

-Input data from AF_UNIX socket is passed through the SLIP protocol module, sent to trace interface and then forwared to the UDP socket.
+Input data from AF_UNIX socket is passed through the SLIP protocol module, sent to trace interface and then forwarded to the UDP socket.

-Revervse operations are applied on input from the UDP socket.
+Reverse operations are applied on input from the UDP socket.

 Protocol test suites are expected to communicate with the UDP socket.